 A clasp at the end of a length of fabric or leather that joins one end of the material to the other.

 A type of leather where the top surface has been removed using abrasion.
-This type of leather is often refered to as suede or nubuck.
+This type of leather is often referred to as suede or nubuck.

 A painful swelling at the base of the big toe, frequently leading to permanent enlargement of the toe joint.

-The process of buffing the surface to acheive an antiquing effect on the leather.
+The process of buffing the surface to achieve an antiquing effect on the leather.

 A collar with points that are fastened to the shirt by buttons.